NixOS/org/CONTRIBUTING.md

 This is done by [automatically opening an issue in regular intervals](./.github/workflows/review.yml) to ping all code owners.

 This serves as an initial fallback, but more automatic approaches could be implemented in the future, e.g. by scraping and comparing the state.

+## Drafting notes

+Text is written in Markdown.

+For the sake of human-readable diffs and patches, each line must contain at most one sentence.
+Long sentances may be broken into multiple lines at points of sub-sentance punctuation (e.g. comma, em-dash, semicolon) boundaries.
+Markdown explicitly ignores the location of line-breaks within paragraphs, so this convention does not affect the meaning of the text.
+(This rule is an instance of the general principle of "semantic line breaks", discussed at greater length at <https://sembr.org/>.)